New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 How is new car replacement different from gap insurance?

 New car replacement coverage funds the purchase of a brand-new replacement vehicle.
-Gap insurance, by contrast, covers the difference between what you owe on your auto loan and what your insurer pays in ACV.
-Gap insurance keeps you from owing money on a car you no longer have, but it doesn't get you a new car.
-The two coverages serve different financial needs and can be held simultaneously.
+Gap insurance, by contrast, covers the difference between what you owe on your auto loan and what your insurer pays in ACV — keeping you from owing money on a car you no longer have, but not getting you a new one.
+Critically, new car replacement does not pay off your loan balance if it exceeds the replacement cost, which is why the two coverages are best held together during the first couple of years of ownership.

-How much does new car replacement insurance cost?
+How much does new car replacement insurance cost in 2026?

 Which insurance companies offer new car replacement coverage?

-Major insurers that offer new car replacement include Travelers, Nationwide, Allstate, Farmers, Erie, The Hartford, Liberty Mutual, Safeco, and American Family.
+Major insurers that offer new car replacement include Travelers, Nationwide, Allstate, Farmers, Erie, The Hartford, Liberty Mutual, Safeco, American Family, AAA, Amica, and Auto-Owners.
 Notably, Geico and State Farm do not offer this endorsement.
-Eligibility windows vary widely — from less than one year (Liberty Mutual, Safeco) to up to five years (Travelers) — so compare options carefully.
+Eligibility windows vary widely — from less than one year (Liberty Mutual, Safeco, American Family) to up to five years (Travelers) — so compare options carefully before selecting a policy.

 Do I need new car replacement insurance if I have gap insurance?

 Gap insurance and new car replacement coverage are complementary, not interchangeable.
 Gap insurance ensures you don't owe money on a totaled vehicle, while new car replacement ensures you can afford to buy a new one.
-If you want full financial protection after a total loss — no out-of-pocket costs and a new vehicle in your driveway — carrying both during the first 1–2 years of ownership is the most complete strategy.
+If you want full financial protection after a total loss — no out-of-pocket shortfall and a comparable new vehicle — carrying both during the first 1–2 years of ownership is the most complete strategy available.

 Compare Car Insurance Rates in Ohio